daranzolin/OLDdaranzolin.github.io/_posts/2018-05-27-extension-scraping-program-planning.markdown

 ### The Scheduling “Algorithm”

 I omitted some of the quarterly data for reasons I explained above.
 I never bothered to figure out how to effectively project future quarter dates, which could have been used to calculate time-to-completion.
 Instead, we’re left with a half-decent approximation.
 The final scheduling function, `plan_my_program_schedule()` is below.
-This monstrosity of a function has six parameters:
+This monstrosity of a function has five parameters:

 * `program_data` -- the scraped program data.
 * `days_available` -- a vector indicating the weekdays the student is available.